Advent: Day 4

 “And we have the prophetic word more fully confirmed, to which you will do well to pay attention as to a lamp shining in a dark place, until the day dawns and the morning star rises in your hearts, knowing this first of all, that no prophecy of Scripture comes from someone’s own interpretation.
 For no prophecy was ever produced by the will of man, but men spoke from God as they were carried along by the Holy Spirit.”
 (2 Peter 1:19-21)

 Jesus told his twelve disciples, “As long as I am in the world, I am the light of the world” (John 9:5).
 This simple interaction followed a discussion with the woman caught in the act of adultery, a lengthy discourse with the crowds, challenges from the Pharisees, and narrowly escaping stoning.
-John 8 is full of bold Messianic claims of Jesus, grace extended to the broken, and a promise of freedom in the light of Christ.
+John 8 is full of bold Messianic claims by Jesus, grace extended to the broken, and a promise of freedom in the light of Christ.

 Millions around the world are still living in the darkness and brokenness of sin.
 They have either rejected Christ as Lord or simply not yet heard of His coming.
 If you have received Christ into your heart and been made new by His grace and forgiveness, then you now have the “light of life” within you.
 You have seen the glory of Jesus and it has transformed your soul from the inside out!

 - Meditate on the light Christ brings.
-What is your first reaction to Christ’s claim as “Light of the world”?
+What is your first reaction to Christ’s claim as the “Light of the world”?
 Are you thankful in the peace His light brings, or does your flesh well up in defense against Him?
 The light of Christ burns bright and reveals sinful postures in our hearts, but He also brings healing and hope with it.

-Lord Jesus, you are truly the light of the world.
+Lord Jesus, you are truly the Light of the world.
 Your glory shined into the darkness of the world and the darkness of my flesh.
-Thank you for revealing my sin and drawing me to yourself for repentance.
+Thank you for revealing my sin and for drawing me to yourself for repentance.
 By your Spirit, continually remind me to walk in the light of Christ and to intentionally pursue ways to proclaim light and truth to the lost around me.

 Family Discipleship Time